jupyterhub/jupyterhub/docs/source/admin/upgrading.rst

 Before doing an upgrade, it is critical to back up:

 #.
-Your JupyterHub database (SQLite by default, or MySQL / Postgres
+Your JupyterHub database (SQLite by default, or MySQL / Postgres if you used those).
-patch-2
-   if you used those).
 If you use SQLite (the default), you should backup the ``jupyterhub.sqlite`` file.
 #.
 Your ``jupyterhub_config.py`` file.
 #.
 Your users' home directories.
 This is unlikely to be affected directly by
-   a JupyterHub upgrade, but we recommend a backup since user data is critical. main
+   a JupyterHub upgrade, but we recommend a backup since user data is critical.

 Shut down JupyterHub
 ====================

-patch-2
-Shutdown the JupyterHub process.
+Shut down the JupyterHub process.
 This would vary depending on how you have set up JupyterHub to run.
-It is most likely using a process main supervisor of some sort (``systemd`` or ``supervisord`` or even ``docker``).
+It is most likely using a process supervisor of some sort (``systemd`` or ``supervisord`` or even ``docker``).
 Use the supervisor-specific command to stop the JupyterHub process.